cellvia/foldify/README.md

 Run `npm install` then `npm test` to test server code.

-To test in browser please install [browserify](https://github.com/substack/browserify) and [testling](https://github.com/substack/testling) globally, and then run `npm run browser-test` in the root dir of this module.
+To test in browser please install [browserify](https://github.com/substack/browserify) @~2 globally and [testling](https://github.com/substack/testling) globally, and then run `npm run browser-test` in the root dir of this module.